dtandersen/factorio-lan-vagrant/README.md

 sudo docker-compose restart
 ```

-## Upgrade server to specific version
+## Upgrade Factorio to a specific version

 Change the `image` in docker-compose.yml, e.g. `image: dtandersen/factorio:0.16.11`.